b-data/r-docker-stack/CUDA.md

 ## Prerequisites

-The same as the [R images](README.md#prerequisites) plus
+The same as the [R docker stack](README.md#prerequisites) plus

 * NVIDIA GPU
 * NVIDIA Linux driver
 * NVIDIA Container Toolkit

-:information_source: The host running the CUDA-enabled images only requires the NVIDIA driver, the CUDA toolkit does not have to be installed.
+:information_source: The host running the GPU accelerated images only requires the NVIDIA driver, the CUDA toolkit does not have to be installed.

 ## Install